-The goal of this project is to study and support the development of conceptual understanding of fractions by students with learning disabilities (LD).
-Dr. Hunt proposes that rather than focusing on whether students can or cannot develop conceptual understanding of fractions, research should attempt to uncover the complex understanding students DO have.
-Dr. Hunt is re-conceptualizing intensive intervention as children's knowing and learning in "Small Environments".
-This approach suggests a redirect of research and instructional practice in mathematics for an underserved population of students.
+This project is studying and supporting the development of conceptual understanding of fractions by students with learning disabilities (LD).
+Rather than focusing on whether students can or cannot develop conceptual understanding, the project is focused on uncovering the complex understanding students DO have.

 Additional Phone Numbers:

 About Me (Bio):

 I research learner complexity in inclusive small groups settings and one-on-one settings both inside and outside the contexts of schools.
 My work examines issues of access and inequality in relation to how children exhibit their thinking, the factors that may influence learning, and how teachers can navigate the uniqueness of students’ implicit and explicit thought processes.
 I also ground my work in the policy and systems level issues that schools and teachers face today.

 Citations of DRK-12 or Related Work (DRK-12 work is denoted by *):

 - Hunt, J. H., Silva, J., & Lambert, R. (2019).
 Empowering students with specific learning disabilities: Jim’s concept of unit fraction.
 The Journal of Mathematical Behavior, 56, 100738.*